AMWA-TV/is-device-configuration/docs/Backup & restore.md

 The backup can be restored by performing a [Set request](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#setting-bulk-properties-for-a-role-path) to restore the backup.

-In order to restore the whole device model (restoring a full backup), requests MUST use `root` as the `rolePath`.
+In order to use the whole backup data set to restore against the device model, requests MUST use `root` as the `rolePath`.

 The request body MUST include:

 - the backup dataSet
 - a boolean `recurse` argument (set to `true` for validating the whole device model)
-- a boolean `allowIncomplete` argument.
-This allows clients to control if the device should perform an incomplete restore when some role paths fail validation (only the role paths which have been validated successfully are restored)
+- a `propertyTraits` argument (set to `null` for including all properties regardless of their traits)

 | ![Restoring a full backup](images/restoring-full-backup.png) |
 |:--:|